Savings Plan Calculator

 What is a Savings Plan Calculator used for?

-A Savings Plan Calculator helps individuals project the future value of their savings based on an initial lump sum, regular monthly contributions, an annual interest rate, and a specific investment duration.
-It provides a detailed year-by-year breakdown of growth, allowing users to assess their progress toward a financial goal.
+A Savings Plan Calculator helps you project the future value of your savings based on an initial lump sum, regular monthly contributions, an annual interest rate, and a specific investment duration.
+It provides a detailed year-by-year breakdown and shows whether you'll meet your financial goal.

 How does 'Goal Achievement (%)' work?